emiliacb/challenge-field-validator/README.md

 # Field Validator CLI

-A command-line interface tool for validating annotations in built for the field engineering team.
+A command-line interface tool was built for validating annotations for the field engineering team

 ![Field Validator CLI Screenshot](./docs/screenshot.png)